Innovation: Blockchain Disruption in Fintech

 - In the transaction authorisation procedure, there are no middlemen.

 - Decentralization and, as a result, independence from central repositories are both desirable outcomes.

 - Data consistency

-The fact that blockchain technology has yet to make any significant visible improvements to mainstream financial systems and that the transactional throughput of DLTs (Distributed Ledger Technology) is substantially lower than that of centralised systems backs up their claims.
+The fact that blockchain technology is yet to make any significant visible improvements to mainstream financial systems and that the transactional throughout DLTs (Distributed Ledger Technology) is substantially lower than that of centralised systems backs up their claims.

 Despite the fact that several banks have tested and used blockchain technology for cross-border remittances, trade financing, and faster settlement processes, no fundamental modifications to the core banking process have been made to date.

-Aside from its use in cryptocurrencies, blockchain might have a significant impact on the clearing and settlement of bank payments.
+Apart from using it in cryptocurrencies, blockchain might have a significant impact on the clearing and settlement of bank payments.
 However, in order to comprehend how this could occur, we must first get a rudimentary understanding of how the system currently operates.
 Blockchain’s shared public ledger system, speed of service, and security is given by the fact that it’s distributed across thousands of computers, as well as its very complex encryption techniques and transparent nature, could help to modernise rather than disrupt the banking industry.

 Digital Marketing Executive

 Jithin Prem is a digital marketer and aspiring writer who enjoys writing thought-provoking blogs, articles, and marketing articles.
 His content is easy to interact with and connect with, providing readers an incentive to stick around.
 Football, travelling, and movies keep his interests and enthusiasm alive, in addition to inventing the latest marketing techniques and learning new things.